zwan0206/Major-Project_individual-Task/README.md

 ## Individual Approach to Animating the Group Code

-### Chosen Driver: Interaction
+### Chosen Driver: User Input (Interaction)
-I chose to drive my individual code primarily through user interaction, specifically mouse movements and keyboard presses.
+I chose to drive my individual code primarily through user input (interaction), specifically mouse movements and keyboard presses.
 This makes the animation highly interactive and responsive to user actions.

 ### Animated Properties
 1. **Explosion Effect**: When the mouse hovers over a circle, it explodes into fireworks.